-AWS is the leader in cloud computing, but we delve into five other companies that are also benefiting from a shift to the cloud in a work-from-home economy.
+We delve into the five best cloud stocks to invest in that are benefiting from a shift to the cloud in a work-from-home economy.

 The global pandemic has undoubtedly accelerated a shift to the cloud, with all five of these companies’ stock gaining significantly in recent times.
 These companies have enabled many of us to continue our work from home and have proven to be resilient in the last few months.